students talk through a problem in a team

 • Think about their possible bias or slant on the subject.

 • Why was it written?
-Think about what it is saying, both explicitly (plainly) or implicitly (is their a hidden message).
+Think about what it is saying, both explicitly (plainly) or implicitly (is there a hidden message).

 • Do you trust the author?